*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Step 2: Find the Main Coaxial Cable

-Once you’ve bought the appropriate splitter, you need to locate the main coaxial cable – the one that’ll serve as the single signal provider.
+Once you’ve bought the appropriate splitter, you’ll need to locate the main coaxial cable – the one whose signal you’ll be splitting.

-Sometimes this is as easy as finding where it goes into the house from your antenna.
+Sometimes this is as easy as finding where it leads from your antenna into the home.
 Other times you may need to trace it through your attic and behind walls.

 Step 3: Connect All the Appropriate Cables